Shangzheng98/roboBase/README.md

 # Robobase

-Robobase is a costumed program including communicating with stm32 development board and computer vision part using C++ and OpenCV library
+Robobase is a custumed program including communicating with stm32 development board and computer vision part using C++ and OpenCV library

 ## Installation
 install on Jetson Nano platform: